polarityio/servicenow/README.md

 ![image](https://img.shields.io/badge/status-beta-green.svg)

-Polarity's ServiceNow integration allows the lookup of system user emails, domains for asset information, ServiceNow change request IDs (e.g. CHG00000012), and ServiceNow incident IDs (e.g. INC00000154) against your instance of ServiceNow.
-In addition, we can search for IPv4 addresses against custom fields that you specify.
+Polarity's ServiceNow integration allows the lookup of system user emails, domains, IPv4s, and optionally strings from channels for incident and/or asset information, ServiceNow change request IDs (e.g. CHG00000012), ServiceNow incident IDs (e.g. INC00000154), and ServiceNow Knowledge Base IDs (e.g. KB0000008) against your instance of ServiceNow.
+In addition, we can search for IPv4 addresses against custom fields that you specify when searching Incidents.

 To learn more about ServiceNow, visit the [offical website](https://servicenow.com).